Twenty-eight year old Pey wants to know whether to go ahead and spend $750 on a Beer Kegerator.

 Personal and financial betrayal by a business partner has prevented Carla from moving on and finding employment.
 Her lifelong friend Michelle asks Suze to help Carla get out of debt and move on with her life.

 Katie in New Jersey tells Suze she has great credit but no money, and says her boyfriend has money but no credit.
 Katie wants to know how they can buy a house together.

 Bill in Ohio tells Suze he just lost his job.
 His family has $50,000 in credit card debt.
 He wants to know if he should use money from his 401(k) to pay it off.

 Jane, who's 60, asks Suze if she can afford to take a 20-day bucket list trip to China that will cost her $10,000.

 Dave, who's 40, asks Suze if he can afford to spend $8,000 on two Super Bowl tickets.

-Whitney, who's 32, asks Suze if she can afford to spend $1,350/month for 2 years of culinary school tuition.
+Morgan, who's 23, asks Suze if she can afford to spend $4,500 on liposuction.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.